Library Scholar Internships

 Examples of work:

-The Scholarly Communications Office invited students an opportunity to build the first open-access platform for HSU faculty and student profiles.
-Over the course of one semester, students gained hands on experience creating faculty profiles, managing copyright, publishing scholarly works, promoting scholarship, and working in the open access platform Bepress.
+- The Scholarly Communications Office provided students an opportunity to build the first open-access platform for HSU faculty and student profiles.
+Over the course of one semester, students gained hands on experience creating faculty profiles, managing copyright, publishing scholarly works, promoting scholarship, and working in the Digital Commons open access platform.
 Scholarly Communications works to foster collaboration between HSU students and faculty in advanced studies of digital humanities.
 Interns were encouraged to make connections with faculty and develop projects that merged scholarly output with technological tools and social media.

 The Library's Special Collections invites current students to submit an application for the Humboldt State University Library Scholar Internship.
 This internship offers students an opportunity to work with the Humboldt Room and Redwood National Park to gain valuable experience processing collections, creating finding aids, and designing both physical and digital exhibits.
 Over the course of a semester, students will have hands-on experience in special collections, archives, public history, and museum studies as a profession.

 The HSU Library Special Collections is home to rare books, photographs, documents, historic maps, oral histories, and media.
 The University Archives includes documents related to the history of Humboldt State.
 Interns in the Library Scholars program will be introduced to a variety of archival skills such as processing collections, digital projects, preparing exhibits, conducting research, and marketing Special Collections.
 Examples of past intern projects include digital exhibits, interactive maps, finding aids, and blogs.